rubenwardy/minetest_modding_book/en/chapters/formspecs.md

 receive form input for meta formspecs, you must include an `on_receive_fields` entry when registering the node.

-This style of callback can trigger the callback when you press enter in a field, which is impossible with `minetest.show_formspec`, however, this kind of form can only be shown by right-clicking on a node.
+This style of callback triggers when you press enter in a field, which is impossible with `minetest.show_formspec`;
+however, this kind of form can only be shown by right-clicking on a node.
 It cannot be triggered programmatically.